tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper (long).md

 What it provides instead is finality, clarity, and an engine that only grows when it actually works.

+LOOP includes a core but conditional redemption mechanism that allows retained surplus to be accessed over time when system solvency permits.

 This document exists to explain that engine so it can be built correctly.